UnitexGramLab/gramlab-ide/README.md

 > [Unitex/GramLab][unitex] is an open source, cross-platform, multilingual, lexicon- and grammar-based corpus processing suite

-GramLab is the Project-oriented integrated development environment (IDE) of Unitex/GramLab.
+GramLab is the Integrated Development Environment (IDE) of Unitex/GramLab.

 ### Contributing